 As the largest sporting event for the UK since the 2012 London Olympics, Birmingham takes the limelight on a global stage, and as a result, an estimated £750 million will be generated to boost to its economy.

 It is predicted that the Games will bring a boost to tourism in Birmingham, too.

 Between 500,000 to one million additional visitors are expected to visit Birmingham over the 11-day sporting event.

 Birmingham is the second-largest city in the UK and provides a perfect opportunity to invest in property.
 The city ranks as one of the best investment opportunities in Europe.Julian Ramsden, Director at RWinvest

 Birmingham Property Investment

 Europe’s Youngest City

-The project will see massive growth for the area, with the Curzon Street Masterplan predicting the creation of 36,000 new jobs, 4,000 new homes, and 600,00 square metres of commercial development.
+The project will see massive growth for the area, with the Curzon Street Masterplan predicting the creation of 36,000 new jobs, 4,000 new homes, and 600,000 square metres of commercial development.

 One of the Top Cities for House Price Growth